Catherine (Kate) Calder

 - Fellow, American Association for the Advancement of Science

-- Fellow, Institute or Mathematical Statistics
+- Fellow, Institute of Mathematical Statistics